SystemsApproach/private5g/arch.rst

 breakout* because it enables direct communication between mobile devices and edge applications without data traffic leaving the enterprise, in contrast to what would happen with standard, operator-provided 5G service.
-This scenario is depicted in :numref:`Figure %s
-<fig-hybrid>`, which shows generic edge applications running
+This scenario is depicted in :numref:`Figure %s <fig-hybrid>`, which shows unnamed edge applications running on-prem.
-on-prem.
 Those edge applications might include the local processing of sensor data or control applications for the IoT devices, for example.

 .. _fig-hybrid:
 .. figure:: figures/ops/Slide3.png